beauty-bitz/beauty-bitz.github.io/privacy.md

 This statement also governs our privacy policies with respect to those users of the Site (“Visitors”) who visit or subscribe/register and make use of the Services offered (collectively, “Services”) by the Site.

-References to "us," "our," "we", or "I" in this document pertain to  Beauty Bitz / [https://beautyblips.com](https://beautyblips.com).
+References to "us," "our," "we", or "I" in this document pertain to  Beauty Blips / [https://beautyblips.com](https://beautyblips.com).

 This page informs “Visitors” of our policies regarding the collection, use and disclosure of personally identifiable information ("Personal Information") when using our Services.